 10 Amazing Things To Do in Baños, Ecuador

 Ecuador is one of the best countries in South America if you are looking for fun and adventure.
-There are many famous hikes such as the Tungurahua Volcano.
-This volcano is located next to the town of Baños.
-Baños is considered the adventure capital of Ecuador and you will find many things to do here.
+There are many famous hikes, such as the Tungurahua Volcano.
+This volcano is located next to the town of Baños and is considered the adventure capital of Ecuador.
+I did not have trouble finding things to do in Banos.

-My time was cut short in this country due to some unforeseen circumstances but this place left a mark on me during my time there.
-From ziplining to white water rafting, and hiking, you will never run out of things to do in Baños.
+Although my time in this country was cut short due to some unforeseen circumstances, it left a mark on me.
+From ziplining to whitewater rafting and hiking, you will never run out of things to do in Baños.

 How to Get to Baños, Ecuador